slamonic/oracle-autonomous-database-samples/multicloud/azure-cli/README.md

 * Use these great VS Code extensions that help you develop and debug your database apps:
     * SQL Developer for VS Code ([Learn More](https://www.oracle.com/database/sqldeveloper/vscode/) | [Marketplace](https://marketplace.visualstudio.com/items?itemName=Oracle.sql-developer))
     * Oracle Developer Tools for VS Code  ([Learn More](https://docs.oracle.com/en/database/oracle/developer-tools-for-vscode/getting-started/gettingstarted.html) | [Marketplace](https://marketplace.visualstudio.com/items?itemName=Oracle.oracledevtools))
+* [Use the sample scripts](../../sql/README.md) to learn how to use different features - like Select AI, data lake integration, JSON, and more.

 #### JDBC Example:
 JDBC is a common way to connect to Autonomous Database.
 For example, you can use the **Custom JDBC URL** in the VS Code SQL Developer Extension: